 The City of Atlántida was founded in 1911, but its population did not increase until 1939, when an Italian named Natalio Michelizzi purchased all the lands that had not been urbanized yet and gradually founded the first hotels in the area.
-Those were the days on which Europe was going through its worst war; therefore, both the City of Montevideo and neighboring Buenos Aires turned out to be ideal destinations for investors from the old world who were fleeing from the hostile environment.
+Those were the days on which Europe was going through its worst war; therefore, both the Montevideo and neighboring Buenos Aires turned out to be ideal destinations for investors from the old world who were fleeing from the hostile environment.

 Natalio started a development at Atlántida based on what had amazed him in Europe.
 One of his creations is the piece of work known as El Águila (the Eagle), a structure made of rock with the head of an eagle and the body of a dolphin.
 At present, it is visited by all tourists coming to Atlántida.
 Its author would define it as “a house with the shape of an eagle simply to read and meditate”.